 1) Planning / Organizing: Ability to identify, analyze, synthesize, select, and apply content from the appropriate curriculum, course materials, research, and other sources to meet learning objectives.

 2) Implementing / Delivering: Ability to read or hear instructional material, ideas, concepts, or facts presented by others in ways that are clear and appropriate for the intended learner with accuracy and understanding.

-3) Evaluating / Measuring Student Learning: Ability to assess student work samples in an accurate manner.
+3) Evaluating / Measuring Student Learning: Ability to assess student work samples accurately.

 4) Using Resources / Collaborating: Ability to access, visualize, evaluate, and apply appropriate resources to meet learning objectives.

 If your school follows ADEPT for observations, you are in luck.
 Helping teachers rock in the classroom is my forte.

 This article was originally published on April 16, 2021